Luuk99/CDM_Project/README.md

   --seed SEED					Seed to use for reproducing results.
 Default is 1234.
   --results_dir RESULTS_DIR			Directory where the training results should be created.
 Default is './mtl_results'.
   --progress_bar				Use a progress bar indicator for interactive experimentation.
 Not to be used in conjuction with SLURM jobs.
+  --pretrain 					Pretrains on the auxiliary task, and finetunes on the Circa dataset.

 optional arguments related to annotation for our own auxiliary task (see paper section 3.3.6 and appendix A):
   --impwords				If mentioned, Circa dataset will be annotated with most important word in answers.